NKID00/riscv-gnu-toolchain-builds/README.md

 Builds run automatically at 02:02 UTC every day.

+Builds with GDB are configured with `./configure --prefix=/opt/riscv/ --enable-multilib`, builds without GDB are configured with `./configure --prefix=/opt/riscv/ --enable-multilib --disable-gdb`.

-GNU/Linux builds are built on Ubuntu 20.04, Windows builds are built on Windows Server 2019 using Mingw-w64 on MSYS2.
+GNU/Linux builds are built on Ubuntu 20.04.
+Windows builds are built on Windows Server 2019 using Mingw-w64 on MSYS2.

 ## Usage